 An ethical hacker will begin by making a plan for how to hack their target system.
 They will study the technology used by the business or owner and consider ways into the system.
 They may specifically look through search engines, web services, email systems, social networking sites and local network tech.

 Finally, the ethical hacker will analyze the results.
 They will put together a report about the vulnerabilities they discovered and what they were able to access.
 This report will let the owner of the targeted application or system know how long it took to gain access, as well as how long they were able to remain unnoticed in the system.
-All of this information can be used in creating a plan to upgrade and the application or system.
+All of this information can be used to create a plan to fix the problems.